TeeGree/goat-slips/readme.md

 ## Server

-Open the .NET 6 Web API solution (`api/GoatSlipsApi.sln`).
+Open the .NET 6 Web API solution (`api/GoatSlips.sln`).

 Edit the `api/GoastSlipsApi/appsettings.Development.json` file.

 - Set the "Secret" configuration with any string that is at least 20 characters long.
 This is used to sign the JWT security token. _It is **not** used to hash the user passwords._
 - Set the `ConnectionStrings/ConnectionString` configuration to a connection string pointing to the database created in the steps outlined above.
 A sample connection string is `"Server=localhost\\SQLEXPRESS;Database=GoatSlipsDb;Trusted=Connection=True"`.

-Begin debugging the `GoatSlipsApi` project.
+Begin debugging the `GoatSlips` project.

 ## Client

-Edit the `client/.env` file and ensure the `REACT_APP_API_ENDPOINT` is set to the URL of the debugging instance of the `GoatSlipsApi` project from the steps above.
+Edit the `client/.env` file and ensure the `REACT_APP_API_ENDPOINT` is set to the URL of the debugging instance of the `GoatSlips` project from the steps above.

 Open a terminal and navigate to the `client` folder.